 - Plastic microbeads

 Check the products and return any product containing the above chemicals back to the manufacturers of shop from where they were purchased.
-And do not buy the products a second time.

 Organic food herbicides and pesticides